 - If you pour a quality brandy, make sure your choice in orange curaçao follows suit.
-This is not a place to save money because many of the least expensive brands will be too sweet and bring down the taste of this fine cocktail.
+This is not a place to save money, because many of the least expensive brands are too sweet and will bring down the taste of this fine cocktail.

-- Triple sec and brandy-based (such as Grand Marnier) orange liqueurs can be a substitute for curaçao.
+- Triple sec and brandy-based orange liqueurs (such as Grand Marnier) can be a substitute for curaçao.
 However, the same recommendation applies to the quality of the liqueur you pour.
-A better cocktail is made up of quality ingredients all the way around and it's even more important in a drink that's this simple.
+A better cocktail is made of quality ingredients all the way around, and it's even more important in a drink that's this simple.

-- Angostura Bitters is a staple in most bars, but Peychaud's is not.
-It is worth picking up a bottle because it's essential in famous classic drinks like the Sazerac.
-However, if you don't have it, try another secondary bitter.
-There's no true substitute, but this drink would be excellent with orange bitters or old-fashioned replicas like The Bitter Truth's Creole or Jerry Thomas' Own Decanter Bitters.
+- Angostura is a staple in most bars, but Peychaud's is not.
+It is worth picking up a bottle because it's essential as the bitters for famous classic drinks such as the Sazerac.
+However, if you don't have it, try another type.
+There's no true substitute, but this drink would be excellent with orange bitters or old-fashioned replicas like The Bitter Truth's Creole Bitters or Jerry Thomas' Own Decanter Bitters.

-Many of the best old-fashioned drinks are definitely not weak drinks.
+Many of the best old-fashioned drinks are not weak drinks.
 In fact, they tend to be higher in alcohol than many modern cocktail recipes because they rarely use nonalcoholic mixers.
 The brandy cocktail is no exception, and it averages out to around 30 percent ABV (60 proof).
 That's right in line with the martini and Manhattan and slightly under the bottling proof of the average brandy.
 Take it easy and savor each sip.